Finder makes money from featured partners, but editorial opinions are our own.

 Promo rate

-But once the promo period ends, the account will revert back to its standard rate — which is usually much lower than the promo rate.
-So if you want to keep saving, you may want to move your money to a new high interest savings account at this point.
+But once the promo period ends, the account will revert back to its standard rate, which is usually much lower than the promo rate.
+So, if you want to keep saving, you may want to move your money to a new high interest savings account at this point.

 Fees

 Most savings accounts don’t have monthly fees, but some charge transaction fees when you make a withdrawal or transfer funds to another account.
-If you need easy access to your money, look for an account with no transaction fees or that supports a certain number of free transactions per month.
+If you need easy access to your money, look for an account with no transaction fees or an account that supports a certain number of free transactions per month.

 Linked account requirement